 During the registration process we make it clear to those suffering from suicidal thoughts that our platform is unable to offer them adequate support.
 We discourage them from registering and offer them resources.
 Sometimes they will still complete registration.
 If a client informs you that they are suicidal we recommend that you follow your standard assessment protocol.
 Some people will say they have had thoughts in the past but not at present.
 Others will say they think of it presently.
 In those cases we ask that you offer to help connect them with a local resource including emergency services if appropriate.
 Once you are able to connect them with local resources their treatment should not be continued through this platform.

-We offer a 5-day trial to new potential clients.
+We offer a 3-day trial to new potential clients.
 We ask counselors to consider this 3-day period as a free consultation.
 We recommend that you essentially prepare your messages for the first three days.
 These messages are typically more in the nature of assessment and intake but should include reference to their situation and specific questions.
 We recommend that you send at least 2 messages a day during the free trial.

 We filter out potential clients who are more serious.
 Any client who registers will receive an initial message but they will not be able to respond unless they put in a credit card number and agree to start a subscription automatically at the end of the trial.
 If they cancel during the trial period they will not be billed.
 Sometimes clients will ask you how to cancel.
 We make it very easy.
 They can cancel right from their account section and they do not have to call.
 It’s automatic and it takes effect immediately.
 Once they cancel their trial period is over.

 Many clients start the free trial with unrealistic expectations so it is important to establish healthy parameters from the start.
 One of your first messages to your client should include expectations on message frequency and your working days/hours.